 Here's the photo I posted with the original caption, taken circa 1900:

-Igorot girls weaving at looms in Barlig, Mt.
+Igorot girls loom weaving in Barlig, Mt.
 Province.
 Tiffany Williams photograph collection, University of Michigan.

 I don’t know how facebook does its evaluation on reported nudities.
 Perhaps suspensions are automatically programmed.
 I do hope these will be changed as they are now facing several issues and also a court case when they banned an artist from France for posting nude artworks.
 Here's the story.